NFA and other USA Regulations

 Collective2 US-based copy trading network also brings “Trade Leaders” together with “Investors”.
 They’re broker independent so you’ll have to sign up with one of their partner brokers, most of which accept clients from the USA (although when we tried to sign up it only gave us the option to sign up with their preferred broker: Interactive Brokers).

 There’s a good choice of Trading Systems you can copy, from equities to fixed income and derivatives, and we’ve been told that all of them are compatible with the US trading restrictions (which seems correct from the ones we looked at so far).
 Explore the systems on the C2 platform including historical performance.
 Select one or a few of them.
 Switch them on in your regular brokerage account.
 Expect no minimums, no lock-ups, and start/stop at your own discretion.

-Some Trade Leaders do offer a 7 or 30-day free trial period.
+Some Trade Leaders do offer a seven or 30-day free trial period.
 (I could not confirm this – GT)

-MetaTrader is a trading platform used by over 600 brokers worldwide (we don’t have the list of US one though we know there are quite a few).
+MetaTrader is a trading platform used by more than 600 brokers worldwide (we don’t have the list of U.S. one though we know there are quite a few).
 Through the MQL5 website you can subscribe to automated signals or buy systems developed by MetaTrader4 and MetaTrader5 developers.

 You can copy the signals or run the systems direct from your MetaTrader terminal.
-However, this would mean you have to leave your computer on 24/7 so a cleaner solution is to find a broker which offers a VPS service or use virtual hosting.
+However, this would mean you have to leave your computer running 24/7.
+A cleaner solution is to find a broker which offers a VPS service or use virtual hosting.
 VPS lets you rent a virtual platform to copy a trader’s every move around the clock.
 MetraTrader suggests you select a server with minimum latency to your broker.

 Unless you’re a little bit technical these options are obviously a little complicated.
 You’ll also still have to look through the systems yourself to find one which is compatible with your US broker account.
-There’s, unfortunately, no option to search specifically for USA compatible signal providers or systems.
+Unfortunately, there’s no option to search specifically for US-compatible signal providers or systems.

-We know that being a USA resident is fairly restrictive when it comes to trading and finding a broker.
+We know that being a US resident is fairly restrictive when it comes to trading and finding a broker.
 However, we hope that the above solutions at least provide you with some options to try social and copy trading.
-This list is certainly not exhaustive and we tried to focus on different types of solutions.
-When we come across any new relevant networks or platforms that accept US customers we will add them to this list.
+This list is certainly not exhaustive, and we tried to focus on different types of solutions.
+When we come across any new relevant networks or platforms that accept U.S. customers, we will add them to this list.
 Your comments are welcome too?